A quick solution to determine the mechanical sensitivity threshold in rodents (mice and rats). Now wireless, to be free from annoying cables!

 A few options for easier operations

-• A patient switch allows to freeze the displayed value when the threshold is reached
+• A patient switch allows to freeze the displayed value when the threshold is reached for human applications

 • An RS232 interface allows to transfer the displayed value on to a computer